wgmyers/unical/README.md

 ## There's quite a few.
 By which I mean loads.
 All slightly different.

 Ok.
-Probably I have no business trying any of these.
+Probably I have no business trying any of these anyway.
 But the Jewish one, surely, I can do that.

 ## Sure.
 Read the thing about the Four Gates again.